pwyq/blog/_includes/_about/en.md

 7. I don't drink coffee; as one drink can make me awake for two days.
 8. Finished *Friends* in two weeks; can't recall anything right now though.
 9. My longest underwater swimming distance nears 30 meters, created at middle school.
 But haven't got a chance to a swimming pool after that.
-10. My initial choice for college's major wasn't ECE; I changed that until I actually entered the school.
+10. My initial choice for college's major wasn't ECE; I changed that until I actually entered college.
 11. I prefer listening/reading over talking.
 12. Top 3 professions I wanted to be at childhood: Agent (like Jason Bourne), Private Crime Detective, Linguist.
 13. I can spend whole day on Wikipedia.
 14. I rarely watch films or tv shows that related to magic or fantasy.
 15. I dislike people who use a lot of internet slang in daily life.
 16. I enjoy watching the process of constructing buildings in RTS games.
+17. I am from [Guilin][1], a small city in the southern China.
+I spent 18 years there and I love there.
+18. My birthday is on one of the most horrible and the most important days for Chinese high school students.

 #### Others
 You may notice that some posts are written in strange languages; relax, that's (mostly) Chinese.